parshavjain/spring-assignment-solution-step1/readme.md

 ### Assignment Step Description

-As a first step in building our Activity Stream messaging application, we will create a monolithic application.
+As a first step in building our Activity Stream application, we will create a monolithic application.
 **A monolithic application describes a single-tiered software application in which the user interface and data access code are combined into a single program from a single platform.
 A monolithic application is self-contained and independent from other computing applications.**